takaW496/PDTFP/README.md

 When you apply PHYTOMap to check expression patterns of numerous genes using multiple samples in a high throughput manner, you may not need to repeat the probe hybridization/stripping process.
 In such cases, the same bridge probe set can be used to detect different gene sets in different samples.
 By activating the high throughput mode, the same bridge probe sequence set is repeatedly used.

-- specify the number of bridge sequences to be used for one sample (round) in the 'high_throughput' parameter.
+- specify the number of bridge sequences to be used for one sample (round) in the `high_throughput` parameter.
-- The script selects top-ranked bridge sequences evaluated during 'check_bridge_seq' and repeatedly used to make PLP probes.
+- The script selects top-ranked bridge sequences evaluated during `check_bridge_seq` and repeatedly used to make PLP probes.
-- The default number 'high_throughput' is 0 which turns off high throughput mode.
+- The default number `high_throughput` is 0 which turns off high throughput mode.
 - Bp_ID and fluorescent dye combination should be always the same in different rounds.

 ## details